saurabh1088/notes/iOS/QnA/QnA1.md

 ### Core OS

 At the core of iOS sits XNU Kernel.
 This layer is directly on top of device's underlying hardware.
 This layer is responsible for basic operating system services like

+- Kernel
+    - The XNU Kernel which provides the core operating system services
+    - Process management
     - Memory management
     - Handling file system
+    - Networking protocols & low level networking
+- Drivers
+    - Device drivers helping communicate with harware components like CPU, GPU, storage etc.
+- Security
+    - Encryption
+    - Keychain services
+    - Sandboxing
+    - Secure Enclave
 - Threading and concurrency
-- Low level networking
 - Access to external accessories
-- Security & Encryption features like Secure Enclave
-- Device drivers helping communicate with harware components like CPU, GPU, storage etc.
 - Components for power management
 - Inter Process Communication (IPC)